SoftUni-Internal/interactive-content/EN/08-Design-Patterns/04-Behavioral-patterns.md

 **Behavioral patterns** are concerned with the **interaction** between objects.

-The idea behind behavioral patterns is to concentrate on the way objects are interconnected.
+They define the way objects are interconnected.

-In short, they represent the relationship between objects.

 [/slide]

 [slide hideTitle]

-# Command Pattern
+# The Command Pattern

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/09-Design-Pattern/EN/Java-OOP-Advanced-Design-Patterns-35-command-pattern-demo-new-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 The **command pattern** lets us **parametrize** clients with different requests.

-This pattern provides us a single method for executing commands.
+This pattern provides us a single method to execute commands.

-It is is called a **command interface**.
+This can alsobe called **command interface**.

-Then, we have the **concrete command** which is an operation that passes the command to the receiver.
+Then, we have the **concrete command** which is an operation that passes a command to the receiver.

 The **Receiver** takes the command and acts.

-And the last, we have the **Invoker** class that asks the **command** to carry our request.
+And finally, we have the **Invoker** class that asks the **command** to carry our request.

 [image assetsSrc="Design-Patterns(3).png" /]

-This simple example shows how the command pattern is working.
+This simple example shows how a command pattern functions.

-Imagine we have a very simple text editor.
+We will simulate a simple text editor.

 Let us first create our interface which will execute our methods: